EBZebra/docs/edge/source/guide/configreference.md

 ## WebDB
 ### WebStorageDBPath
-Sets the path to an existing directory for storage of web storage databases.
-Applies to Windows Mobile/CE using the Zebra Webkit only.
+Sets the path to an existing directory for storage of web storage databases. **Applies to Windows Mobile/CE using the Zebra Webkit only**.
 Case sensitive.

 **Possible Values**